spyder-ide/spyder/doc_src/console.rst

 Console
 =======

-*DRAFT: this page has not been completely updated from Spyder v1.1 to v2.0*

-The Spyder console run programs (Python interpreter or system terminal) in a separate process:

-    * Run Python scripts
+The **Console** is where you may enter, interact with and visualize data, inside a command interpreter (Python or IPython).
+All the commands entered in the console are executed in a separate process, thus allowing the user to interrupt any process at any time.

+Many command windows may be created in the **Console**:

-    * Open Python interpreters
+    * Python interpreter
-    * Open IPython interpreters
+    * IPython interpreter (the external module `IPython` is required)
+    * Running Python script
-    * Open terminals (terminals have quite limited features so GNU/Linux users will certainly prefer to use the system terminal instead)
+    * System command window (this terminal emulation window has quite limited features compared to a real terminal, so GNU/Linux users will certainly prefer to use the system terminal instead, i.e. outside Spyder)

-Python/IPython interpreters (or running Python scripts) support the following
+Python-based command windows support the following features:
-features:

-    * Variable explorer
-    * Debugging with `pdb`
     * Code completion and calltips
+    * Variable explorer with GUI-based editors for arrays, lists, dictionaries, strings, etc.
+    * Debugging with standard Python debugger (`pdb`): at each breakpoint the corresponding script is opened in the **Editor** at the breakpoint line number
-    * User Module Deleter
+    * User Module Deleter (see below)

 Related plugins: